LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 * On LoopCaregiver Phone
     * Tap on  LoopCaregiver->Settings
     * Tap on **&plus;** to add a Looper
-    * Enter the name of the Looper, the Nightscout URL and API_SECRET
+    * Enter the name of the Looper, the Nightscout URL (use http**s**://) and API_SECRET
     * Touch the QR code row - this opens the camera - point camera at QR code from Looper's phone
+    * If your Looper is running the released code, Loop 3, leave the Experimental Remote Commands 2 switch disabled

 You can also use the LoopCaregiver->Settings screen to modify: